How to Know When You Need a Break

-It’s just that I really really really wanted to do well at this conference.
-I wanted to meet people, make connections, and start building authentic relationships.
+It’s just that I really wanted to do well at this conference.
+I wanted to meet people, make connections, and build authentic relationships.

-But along those lines, I was able to gain some positives from this experience as well (in addition to the weight loss.)
+I was able to gain some positives from this experience (in addition to the weight loss.)

-(There were 4 other people I had wanted to connect with, even just to introduce myself.
-Yes, I chickened-out — but hopefully this is something I can remedy the next time around.)
+(There were four other people I had wanted to connect with, even to introduce myself.
+So yes, I chickened out — but hopefully, this is something I can remedy the next time around.)

-In addition, I would like to thank each and every person who was kind to me over the course of that week, who asked how I was doing, and who made a point to ease my discomfort.
+In addition, I would like to thank every person who was kind to me over that week, who asked how I was doing, and who made a point to ease my discomfort.